Kdossal/PHP2650-FinalProj/index.md

 As seen by both the clips and the overall results, our agent is fairly successful at treating patients and in general chooses optimal treatments to prevent patient death and stabilize the patient as quickly as possible.
 However, the agent does still fail to stabilize some patients as seen in *Figure 11*, in this clip the agent is unable to maintain the patient’s blood pressure within a healthy range for too long, eventually leading to their death.

-unable to prevent the patient from spending too to spend too many time-steps with severe

 ## **Discussion**

 While the outcomes for patients “treated” by our agent are comparable to, and in some cases better than, outcomes for real patients treated by real doctors, it’s important to remember this model is just a toy model.
 We attempt to simulate patient vitals so that they mirror real life to the extent possible, but there is an element of randomness in how the human body reacts to treatment that is impossible to capture with our simulation.
 Additionally, the actions taken by an agent or doctor in real life are far more complex than the simplified set we used in this example.